Cookies on this website

 Menopause can affect many things including mood, sleep, concentration and confidence.
 When these symptoms are misunderstood, they can be perceived as performance and attendance issues, leading to negative consequences such as staff or students who are experiencing symptoms avoiding or being overlooked for promotion, being put on performance plans and even leaving their jobs.

 There is limited research into the impact of menopause on the workplace, probably due to the aforementioned taboo or stigma associated with the subject.
-Additionally, with only an estimated 5% of UK companies having a menopause at work policy, the lack of awareness, understanding and therefore tangible action, is very evident.
+Additionally, with only a small number of UK companies having a menopause at work policy, the lack of awareness, understanding and therefore tangible action, is evident.

 When taken into consideration, the business case for an organisation is a straight forward one.
 To replace an employee costs between 115-200% of their wages.
 As 50% of any workforce are inevitably going to go through the menopause, employers need to be proactive.
 By openly supporting this group of employees, organisations can stay ahead of the curve.